 As part of ITU’s mandate to extend the benefits of ICTs to all the world’s inhabitants, a significant part of revenues generated by ITU Telecom World events is transferred each year to the ICT Development Fund (ICT-DF).
 The ICT-DF provides seed funding for specific ICT development projects, primarily in the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
 Through its work, ITU Telecom is proud to contribute meaningfully to the development of ICTs worldwide to address critical world socio-economic challenges.

-More information on ICT-DF projects is available here.
+For more information on specific projects click here.

 ITU is the United Nations specialized agency for information and communication technologies (ICTs).